almostearthling/whenever/README.md

 The `type` entry can be one of: `"interval"`, `"time"`, `"idle"`, `"command"`, `"lua"`, `"event"`, and `"dbus"`.
 Any other value is considered a configuration error.

 For conditions that should be periodically checked and whose associated task list has to be run _whenever_ they occur (and not just after the first occurrence), the `recurring` entry can be set to _true_.
 The `suspended` entry can assume a _true_ value for conditions for which the user does not want to remove the configuration but should be (at least temporarily) prevented.
+Conditions with no associated tasks (eg. when the user comments out all the associated tasks in the configuration file) are not checked.

 Another entry is common to several condition types, that is `check_after`: it can be set to the number of seconds that **whenever** has to wait after startup (and after the last check for _recurring_ conditions) for a subsequent check: this is useful for conditions that can run on a more relaxed schedule, or whose check process has a significant cost in terms of resources, or whose associated task sequence might take a long time to finish.
 Simpler conditions and conditions based on time do not accept this entry.